justintv/Twitch-API/embed-video.md

 ### Events
 Events emitted by player.
 Call `addEventListener(event:String, callback:Function)` to listen to events.

-- `"play"`   : Emitted when video or stream plays.
+- `"play"`   : Emitted when player is playing.
-- `"pause"`  : Emitted when video or stream is paused.
+- `"pause"`  : Emitted when player is paused.
 Buffering and seeking is not considered paused.
 - `"ended"`  : Emitted when video or stream ends.
 - `"online"` : Emitted when loaded channel goes online.
 - `"offline"`: Emitted when loaded channel goes offline.